 Your doctor may use general anesthetics to make you unconscious during surgery.
 Or your surgeon may give you an anesthetic that keeps you from feeling pain, but doesn't put you to sleep — such as an epidural, spinal or local anesthetic.

 Vasectomy reversal is more difficult than vasectomy.
 It requires specialized skills and expertise.
-Doctors can perform this surgery in one of two ways:
+Doctors performing this surgery usually will re-attach the vas deferens in one of two ways:

 - Vasovasostomy (vas-o-vay-ZOS-tuh-me).
-With this procedure, the surgeon sews back together the severed ends of the tubes that carry sperm (vas deferentia).
+With this procedure, the surgeon sews back together the severed ends of the tubes that carry sperm (vas deferens).

 - Vasoepididymostomy (vas-o-ep-ih-did-ih-MOS-tuh-me).
 This surgery attaches the vas deferens directly to the the small organ at the back of each testicle that holds sperm (epididymis).
 A vasoepididymostomy is more complicated than a vasovasostomy and is generally chosen if a vasovasostomy can't be done or isn't likely to work.